pixelated/pixelated-dispatcher/README.md

 # Getting started

 This repository contains a `Vagrantfile` that helps set up a running pixelated-dispatcher installation within a virtual machine.
-Just [install vagrant](https://www.vagrantup.com/downloads.html), fork/clone this repository and, in the project's root folder, run:
+Just [install vagrant](https://www.vagrantup.com/downloads.html) and a Vagrant provider (such as [VirtualBox](https://www.virtualbox.org/wiki/Downloads)), fork/clone this repository and, in the project's root folder, run:

     vagrant up